karamach/vision/vehicle_detection/Readme.md

 ## Introduction

-The goals of the project are the following
-..*Extract Histogram of Oriented Gradients and Color features on a labeled training set of images ..*Use extracted features from above to train an SVM classifier ..*Implement a sliding window based search technique using the classifier to find vehicles ..*Implement heat map based techniques to reduce false positives and track vehicles ..*Validate the pipeline on a video stream to continuously detect vehicles
+The codebase implements a classifier for detecting vehicles in images.
+Histogram of Oriented Gradients and Color features on a labeled training set of images are used to train an SVM classifier.
+The output is then passed through a sliding window based search technique to detect potential candiates.
+Heat map based techniques are applied to the potential candidates to further reduce false positives and track vehicles.

 ## Feature Extraction

 Feature Extraction is done on both positive and negative image cases.
 An example of both types (one with car and one without car) can be seen below.
 The datasets used for training were non-vehicles/Extras, non-vehicles/GTI,  vehicles/GTI_Far, vehicles/GTI_left, vehicles/GTI_Middle_close, vehicles/GTI_Right and vehicles/KTTI_extracted.Two sets of features were used namely Histogram of Oriented Gradients and Color based spatial binning and histogram of color channels.
+Here is a link to the [data] (https://drive.google.com/open?id=0B3EkEy76sbi6eXJ2ZVhzanhYN0U)

 ## Histogram of oriented gradients